ellysh/video-game-bots/InGameBots/process-memory-access.md

     PVOID TlsExpansionSlots;
 } TEB, *PTEB;
 ```
 You can see that `TEB` structure have a `ProcessEnvironmentBlock` field with a pointer to the `PEB` structure.
-This pointer can be used to access an information of PEB segment.
+This pointer can be used to access an information of the PEB segment.

 The approach of accessing a segment register via assembler inline code is not appropriate for x64 architecture.
 Visual Studio C++ compiler [does not support](https://msdn.microsoft.com/en-us/library/wbk4z78b.aspx) inline assembler for x64 target architecture.
 The [**compiler intrinsics**](https://msdn.microsoft.com/en-us/library/26td21ds.aspx) should be used instead of the inline assembler in this case.

-There is a source of the `GetTeb` function that have been rewritten with the compiler intrinsics:
+There is a source code of the `GetTeb` function that have been rewritten with the compiler intrinsics:
 ```C++
 #include <windows.h>
 #include <winternl.h>